stormblog/sircmpwn.github.io/_posts/2016-09-09-What-motivates-the-authors-of-the-software-you-use.md

 Incorporated is sold to Somewhat Less Trustworthy Business, who's to say that your data is in good hands?

-In the case of most open source software, however, things are different.
+In the case of most open source[^1] software, however, things are different.
 The decisions the developers make are generally working in the interests of the user.
 In open source, people work as people, not as companies.
 You can find the name and email address of the person who wrote a particular feature and send them bugs and questions.

 An open source Facebook wouldn't be rearranging and filtering your timeline to best suit their advertisers interests.
 An open source iCloud would include